 10. If we carry out wage labour and the Buyer provides us with materials, parts of materials, semi-finished products or tooling devices for this or for other orders, we will process and/or treat these items with care and conscientiousness.
 We are only obligated to carry out an inspection if this was expressly agreed and the inspection costs are borne by the Buyer.
 Should these items be unusable due to circumstances for which we are not responsible or through force majeure, no claim can be derived for a free of charge replacement delivery of the material or a refund of other costs by us.
 Processing costs are to be refunded to us should parts be unusable due to material defects.
 Where parts become unusable due to processing errors, we will carry out the same work free of charge on a new item to be sent to us carriage-free.

-12. As far as the Buyer is a businessman, the place of jurisdiction is agreed to be our company seat; we are, however, entitled to take action against the Buyer even at the court of his place of residence.
+12. As far as the Buyer is a businessman, the place of jurisdiction is agreed to be our place of business; we are, however, entitled to take action against the Buyer even at the court of his place of business.
 The law of the Federal Republic of Germany shall apply exclusively; the validity of the regulations on UN Convention on Contracts for the International Sale of Goods (CGIS) is excluded.
 As far as the order confirmation does not state otherwise, our business seat shall be the place of performance and payment.

-13. Should individual provisions of the agreement with the Buyer, including the GBTC, be or become ineffective in whole or in part, this will not affect the validity of the remaining provisions.
-The whole or partially ineffective regulation shall be replaced by a regulation which comes closest to the economic success of the ineffective provision.
+13. Should individual provisions of the agreement with the Buyer, including the GBTC, be or become ineffective in whole or in part, or be incomplete, this will not affect the validity of the remaining provisions.
+The whole or partially ineffective provision shall be replaced by a provision which comes closest to the economic success of the ineffective provision.
+This shall also apply in the event of gaps or omissions.